 The Fellows conferences bring together the whole group for a series of workshops and discussions.

 Angelo says: "Before the first conference we talked about how nice it would be if we could come together, meet and share.
 Then the conference took place and it was like a dream come true.
 At the second conference we all had a goal of setting a vision.
 I was able to share the information with the community, raise awareness on land rights.
 At the third conference it was a joy to see the younger fellows.
 These conferences push us to do better because you want to tell people what you did well."

-Tin is from Rahkine State.
-He has been a Fellow since 2007.
-Tim says: "When we became Fellows there was no one to guide us.
+Tin is from Rahkine State and has been a Fellow since 2007.
+"When we became Fellows there was no one to guide us.
 But now, we can guide the young fellows.
 I had no idea what the conference will be like.
 I was surprised to see all these people doing a great job.
 It really encouraged me.
 At the last night of the conference, on the cultural night, my team didn’t bring our cultural dress because we didn’t think it was important.
 When I saw the other groups I realised how important it is to maintain our cultural identity as well as be united."